TianshuFeng/DrugCell/README.md

 - **Visualization Utilities (`tcga_draw.py`):**
   A dedicated script for plotting training curves, accuracy trajectories, and comparative visualizations between different models.

+> Note:
+> - No drug fingerprint or mutation files are required for this version.
+> - Ensure all file names and directory paths remain consistent with the provided examples, as they are directly referenced in the scripts.
+> - Due to the large file sizes, the saved models of `Saved Models and Results` directories are stored in the project’s Release section instead of being included directly in the repository.

 ---